When Is Your Name No Longer “Yours”?

 Be that as it may, for this particular designer, things did not work out so well.
 This person had, in order to expand their business with the help of a business angel or investor, handed over all rights to their personal name to a company that then got registered on the stock market.
 The company had the exact same name as the designer.
 When this company at one point went bankrupt, the designer did not realise that there might be issues related to the fact that their personal name was the company name and also the label used in the clothes, jewellery and accessories.

 The curator in the bankruptcy estate had asked the designer if they were at all interested in purchasing back the trade mark/personal name.
-The amount of money asked for the trade mark was not huge, however the designer did not think that they would ever need to purchase the name, since it was the designers own name.
+The amount of money asked for the trade mark was not huge, however the designer did not think that they would ever need to purchase to purchase back the right to use the name, since it was the designers own name.
 Furthermore, any amount of money can seem like an awful lot when your company has gone bankrupt.
 (The designer and the before mentioned investor created a second company that also went bankrupt.
 They then created a third company and continued activities in that, still using the designer’s name as the label and or sign).
 The curator had then sold the trade mark to a third party.
 There was an unregistered trade mark or clothes label, that the third party soon made sure was registered as a trade mark.

 Hitherto there was a rule in Danish legislation stipulating that you always were allowed to use your personal name, also as a business name.
 The case of LEGO vs Gallery Lego springs to mind.
 Anyway I digress.